ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2019-07-24-9-Months-Tinder-Amsterdam.md

 \* **Methodology footnotes:**
 * My definition of a "relationship" is simply 3 or more dates.
 * The method is obviously not 100% accurate.
-It does not account for bots, those who are inactive who would have liked me back, or those who I swiped left or right on more than once as they recreated their accounts.
+It does not account for bots, those who are inactive who would have liked me back, those who I swiped left or right on more than once as they recreated their accounts, or dates I went on outside of the Tinder ecosystem.